janicexquek/CW2024/README.md

 **Outcome:**
 - **Result:** The Game Over Overlay now accurately displays the player's current time and the fastest recorded time for each level.
 - **Benefits:** Enhanced reliability of game statistics, improved player feedback, and increased trust in the game's performance tracking.

----

-#### **Problem : Background Music Stopping Intermittently**
-- **Issue Description**:
-The background music in the game sometimes stops playing and does not loop again.
-This behavior seems inconsistent but is more likely to happen when the game ends around the same time the music track finishes.

-**Possible Causes**:
-1. Music Playback State Conflict:
-- When the game ends, a method (e.g., stopGame() or winGame()) might be stopping or pausing the music, interfering with the natural looping of the audio.

-2. Event Timing Issue:
-- If the game-ending logic (e.g., stopping sound effects) overlaps with the exact moment the music reaches its end, it might cause the loop flag to reset or the media player to stop entirely.

-3. MediaPlayer Lifecycle Issue:
-JavaFX's MediaPlayer occasionally has timing quirks, especially if play() or stop() is called rapidly or conflicting state changes occur.

-4. Loop Flag Reset:
-- The loop configuration for the background music might not persist when the music is restarted (e.g., after stop() is called).

-**Attempted Solutions**:
-1. Checked Background Music Settings
-Reviewed the SettingsManager to ensure the background music is properly set to loop.
-Confirmed that:
-- setCycleCount(MediaPlayer.INDEFINITE) is applied.
-- The MediaPlayer instance is not being reinitialized unnecessarily.
-2. Debugged Game Ending Logic
-- Verified that no unexpected stop() or pause() calls were affecting the background music during game-ending methods (winGame(), loseGame(), etc.).
-3. Handled Overlapping Events
-- Ensured that background music handling is decoupled from game-ending logic.
-Updated methods like stopGame() to:
-- Avoid stopping music unless explicitly required.
-- Resume the music state immediately if it was unintentionally paused or stopped.

 -------------------------------------------------------------------------------------------------------------------------------------------------